 Chattel houses symbolize the idyllic atmosphere of present and old Barbados.
 While there's not much to see inside, neighborhoods of these houses form welcoming communities for you and your loved ones.
 Each house has its unique ambiance, and you can travel from house to house to determine which one matches your ideal lifestyle.
 Some chattel houses are furnished inside, while others have been left in their natural state from decades ago.

-Bridgetown is located at the heart of Barbados, and it's one of the most important stops on your trip.
+Bridgetown is located at the heart of Barbados and is one of the most important stops on your trip.
 Before heading to the outskirts of the island, you'll want to stock up on food and water here at Bridgetown.
 Look for grocery stores and trading posts that sell local favorites and delicacies.

 The Morgan Lewis sugar mill is an iconic sugar mill in Barbados.
 Spanning over 50 feet tall, the blades of this sugar mill are visible from nearly a mile away.
 It's a fantastic destination for a short day trip, and there are picnic tables and benches around the sugar mill for your comfort.